amazon-archives/serverless-retail-workshop/docs/exercise_1.rst

                 --version-label v1

         You now need to wait for the environment to become Ready again.
-You can use the snippet above to do that.
+You can use the snippet below to do that.
 Keep repeating this command until you get `Ready` as a response.

         .. code-block:: bash